1.1 The Company means Emblum Pty Ltd trading as My Timber, ABN: 84921218958.

 9.7 Customers are responsible for removing furniture and breakables, fixtures (including balustrades), disconnecting electric appliances such as ovens and fridges, as well as any wiring of other installations below one (1) metre off the floor level.
 These shall be secured above that height.
 Customers are responsible to restore them after completion of the installation works.

 9.8 Floor covering such as carpet, vinyl, tiles and glued furniture, fixtures and appliances must be removed and floor must be free of oil, wax, and glue.
-The floor space also needs to be level before installation can occur.
+The floor space also needs to be flat before installation can occur.
 If the Customer requests the Company/installer to provide this service the additional cost is to be included in any Quotation prior to commencement of the installation.

 9.9 Neither the Company nor the installer are responsible for rectifying insufficient door clearance and are not liable for accidental damage as a result of remedy work carried out in good faith.